sunxfancy/DSViz/doc/how-to-dbg-data-structure.md

 If you are interested in this approach.
 Please clone [this repo](https://github.com/sunxfancy/DSViz) and play on a local machine.
 You will find it is quite powerful in debugging.

+## This is a bit complicated, why not just dump graphviz string into a file?

+Yes... actually, that is what I would do if I didn't have a VSCode.
+But I noticed this provides you a better flexibility.
+A debugger expression can be evaluated without stopping/recompiling your code.
+So you can debug things  reactively within a large code base.